appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/testing-distribution.md

 ./ac-self-hosted.sh -n "spacetech" check
 ```

-Now you can check the logo of the Appcircle testing distribution.
+Now you can check the logo of the Appcircle Testing Distribution.

 To check, simply navigate to the Appcircle server's 'dist' URL in your browser.
 If your 'dist' URL has not changed, it is most likely very similar to the one below.